MayakaApps/ComposeWindowStyler/README.md

 `Tabbed` -> `Mica` -> `Acrylic` -> `Transparent`

 Aero is dropped as it is much more transparent than `Tabbed` or `Mica` and not customizable as `Acrylic`.
 If `Tabbed` or `Mica` falls back to `Acrylic` or `Transparent`, high alpha is used with white or black color according to `isDarkTheme` to emulate these effects.

+### `frameStyle`

+All the following properties are only supported on Windows 11 or greater and has no effect on other OSes.

+* `borderColor`: specifies the color of the window border that is running around the window if the window is decorated.
+This property doesn't support transparency.
+* `titleBarColor`: specifies the color of the window title bar (caption bar) if the window is decorated.
+This property doesn't support transparency.
+* `captionColor`: specifies the color of the window caption (title) text if the window is decorated.
+This property doesn't support transparency.
+* `cornerPreference`: specifies the shape of the corners you want.
+For example, you can use this property to avoid rounded corners in a decorated window or get the corners rounded in an undecorated window.

 ## License